MrMoeinM/AspNetCore.RapiDoc/README.md

 ShowComponents  | Show/Hide the components section both in document and menu (available only in focused render-style) <br /> Will show the components section along with schemas, responses, examples, requestBodies, headers, securitySchemes, links and callbacks Also will be shown in the menu on the left (in read mode) | false
 ShowHeader  | Show/Hide the header. <br /> If you do not want your user to open any other api spec, other than the current one, then set this attribute to false	 | true
 AllowAuthentication  | Authentication feature, allows the user to select one of the authentication mechanism thats available in the spec.
 It can be http-basic, http-bearer or api-key.
 If you do not want your users to go through the authentication process, instead want them to use a pre-generated api-key then you may hide authentication section by setting this attribute to false and provide the api-key details using various api-key-???? attributes         | true
-AllowSpecUrlLoad  | If set to 'false', user will not be able to load any spec url from the UI | true AllowSpecFileLoad  | If set to 'false', user will not be able to load any spec file from the local drive.
-This attribute is applicable only when the device width is more than 768px, else this feature is not available	 | true
+AllowSpecUrlLoad  | If set to 'false', user will not be able to load any spec url from the UI | false AllowSpecFileLoad  | If set to 'false', user will not be able to load any spec file from the local drive.
+This attribute is applicable only when the device width is more than 768px, else this feature is not available	 | false
 AllowSearch  | Provides quick filtering of API	 | true AllowAdvancedSearch  | Provides advanced search functionality, to search through API-paths, API-description, API-parameters and API-Responses | true
 AllowTry  | The 'TRY' feature allows you to make REST calls to the API server.
 To disable this feature, set it to false. | true